stephengold/jme3-utilities/README.md

  1. heart: the "jme3-utilities-heart" library of core classes
  2. SkyControl: the "SkyControl" library for sky simulation
  3. tests: demos, examples, and test software
- 4. textures: generate textures used by SkyControl
+ 4. textures: generate textures used by jme3-utilities-debug and SkyControl
  5. moon-ccbysa: assets for a realistic Moon in SkyControl
  6. debug: the "jme3-utilities-debug" library of debugging aids
  7. ui: the "jme3-utilities-ui" library for building user interfaces
  8. Minie: the "Minie" library for using Bullet Physics with jMonkeyEngine
- 8. nifty: the "jme3-utilities-nifty" library for building NiftyGUI user interfaces
+ 9. nifty: the "jme3-utilities-nifty" library for building NiftyGUI user interfaces
- 9. wes: the "Wes" library for animation editing and retargeting
+ 10. wes: the "Wes" library for animation editing and retargeting
- 10. x: the "jme3-utilities-x" library of experimental classes
+ 11. x: the "jme3-utilities-x" library of experimental classes

 Summary of SkyControl features: